 Interim Measures may include emotional support and counseling with a confidential resource, modifications of work or course schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, no-contact directives, and other similar measures.
-The University must maintain as confidential any Interim Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the Interim Measures.
-The AVPAA or designee is responsible for coordinating the effective implementation of Interim Measures.
+The University must maintain as confidential any Interim Measures provided to the Complainant or Respondent to the extent that maintaining such confidentiality would not impair the ability of the University to provide the Interim Measures.
+The Investigator is responsible for coordinating the effective implementation of Interim Measures.

-The Respondent is presumed to be not responsible for the alleged conduct pending the outcome of a fact-finding process.
+The Respondent is presumed to be not responsible for the alleged conduct until such time as a determination is made regarding responsibility by the AAO.